Overview

 Ducks Unlimited Canada

-Twenty wetland projects (covering approximately 220 acres), including 10 enhancement projects that will improve wetland functionality, and 10 wetland restoration projects that re-establish a wetland where there was one historically on land owned by rural agricultural landowners.
-Restoration projects will be done in collaboration with local conservation organizations.
+Twenty wetland projects (covering approximately 230 acres), including 10 enhancement projects that will improve wetland functionality, and 10 wetland restoration projects that re-establish a wetland where there was one historically on land owned by rural agricultural landowners.
+Restoration projects were completed in collaboration with local conservation organizations.

 Essex Region Conservation Authority

 Restoration and protection (covering approximately 40 acres) of coastal wetlands in the Cedar Creek watershed on the north shore of Lake Erie.
-In this project, former agricultural fields that are prone to flooding will be disconnected from the municipal drainage system to establish a wetland habitat.
-Flooded areas will be restored to wetlands and enhanced by removing invasive species.
+In this project, former agricultural fields that are prone to flooding were disconnected from the municipal drainage system to establish a wetland habitat.
+Flooded areas were restored to wetlands and enhanced by removing invasive species.

 Invasive Species Centre